Eye-popping overtime: Prison employees double salaries, causing burnout and costing state millions

 “You’ve got to be on your toes, be alert,” said Mark Foxall, former director of the Douglas County Department of Corrections and now a faculty member at the University of Nebraska at Omaha.
 “Those things are challenging in an eight-hour shift, let alone a 16-hour shift.
 Are you as alert in hour 14 as you were in hour 1?
 How does that physical and mental fatigue accumulate over the course of several overtime shifts in a week?”

-Six months after the initial records request, the State of Nebraska in January disclosed the overtime pay earned by all state employees during the 2021 fiscal year.
+Six months after the initial records request, the state in January disclosed the overtime pay earned by all state employees during the 2021 fiscal year.
 The Flatwater Free Press has added that data to a searchable state salary database.

-The state spent $35.7 million on overtime during that year.
-Nearly half, $15.4 million, went to employees of a single department, the state’s prison system.
+The state spent $35.7 million on overtime during that period.
+Nearly half, $15.4 million, went to employees of a single department, the state’s prisons system.

-The Flatwater Free Press reached out to ten of the top overtime earners in corrections.
+The Flatwater Free Press reached out to 10 of the top overtime earners in Corrections.
 None returned emails seeking comment.

 The union contract grants staff members the right to work overtime without an upper limit, and seniority determines who can claim voluntary overtime shifts.